 Bachelor of Architecture

-This program has been accepted as eligible for candidacy for accreditation through the National Architecture Accrediting Board (NAAB) as of December 16, 2022.
+This program has been granted initial candidacy status for accreditation through the National Architecture Accrediting Board (NAAB) as of May 24, 2024.

-Note: This degree/certificate leads to professional licensure.
+Note: This degree/certificate leads to professional licensure in Nevada.
 Licensing requirements vary by state/territory and relocating could impact whether you will meet eligibility requirements for licensure.
-Please visit our Professional Licensure Programs page for full details on State Authorization Reciprocity Agreement.
+If you do not live in Nevada and/or do not intend to seek employment in Nevada, then your application for admittance will be under review to determine eligibility for licensure in your state prior to acceptance into the program.
+Please visit our Professional Licensure Programs page for full details on the State Authorization Reciprocity Agreement.

 Program Description